tiangolo/uwsgi-nginx-flask-docker/README.md

 There's already a `uwsgi.ini` file in the `/app` directory with the uWSGI configurations for it to "just work".

 If you need to change the main file name or the main Flask object, you would have to provide your own `uwsgi.ini` file.
-You may use the file in this repo as a template to start with (you only would have to change 2 lines).
+You may use the one in this repo as a template to start with (you only would have to change 2 lines).

 You can have a `/app/static` directory and those files will be efficiently served by Nginx directly (without going through your Flask code or even uWSGI), it's already configured for you.